Anthropology | PEOPLES AND CULTURES OF THE MIDDLE EAST

 states; changing conceptions of tribalism, kinship, ethnicity, gender,

-modernization, oil wealth, poverty, labor migration, political conflicts
+oil wealth, poverty, labor migration, political conflicts and social

 Approach.
 3rd edition

 John Esposito Islam the Straight Path.
 Expanded Edition